• Skip to primary navigation

 • With chicken or fish.
 It's fantastic with my Tequila Marinated Chicken.

-• It's delightful mixed into summer salads.
+• It's delightful mixed into summer salads with Mexican Black Beans.

 • Try swapping out the pineapple chunks for this salsa in my Quinoa Shrimp Bowl.
 It's one of my favorite combinations.